LoveDaisy/ice_halo_sim/cpp/README.md

   3D model file format, which means it is human read-frendly and you can open and edit the model file with any text editor.
 Of course it is a better and elegent way to create your crystal in a 3D modeling software, such as Maya, 3DMax, Blender, etc.
-  *NOTE:* Though the obj file can contain polygons having more than 3 vertexes, my program can only handle triangles.
+  **NOTE**: Though the obj file can contain polygons having more than 3 vertexes, my program can only handle triangles.
 A face is only represented with its first 3 vertexes (if you set more than 3).
   Currently my program cannot handle vertex texture nor vertex normal information.
 Please make sure your obj file does not contain any of them (the face line does not contain any slashes).
-  All your models should be put in a folder named `models` and this folder must put at the same place where configuration file locates.
-Otherwise my program cannot find them.

 ## TODO list